AfCFTA to commence operation in January 2021 - Alan Kyerematen

 The Minister of Trade and Industry, Alan John Kojo Kyerematen made this known when members of the Committee on Foreign Affairs of Parliament paid a visit to the AfCFTA Secretariat.

-Mr Alan Kyerematen said "originally the AfCFTA was scheduled to be officially commissioned on 31st March 2020 for commencement of trading among member states under the agreement on 1st July 2020 but the arrangements were rescheduled following the outbreak of Covid19."
+Mr Alan Kyerematen said, "originally the AfCFTA was scheduled to be officially commissioned on 31st March 2020 for the commencement of trading among member states under the agreement on 1st July 2020 but the arrangements were rescheduled following the outbreak of COVID-19."

-The Minister said "African Council of Ministers of Trade who will have oversight responsibility over the AfCFTA will hold a meeting in August 2020 , to be followed by a meeting of African Heads of State in December 2020 to approve outstanding work on rules of origin and market access offer before AfCFTA commences operation in January 2021."
+The Minister said, "African Council of Ministers of Trade who will have oversight responsibility for the AfCFTA will hold a meeting in August 2020, to be followed by a meeting of African Heads of State in December 2020 to approve outstanding work on rules of origin and market access offer before AfCFTA commences operation in January 2021."

 In addition, Ghana is required to grant diplomatic immunity to staff of AfCFTA and their dependents.